A double-dimensional approach to formal category theory: Kan extensions

 Now the assumption on $f$ means that the assignment on the right is a bijection and, because the path \eqref{piramid} is cocartesian, so are the horizontal maps.
 We conclude that the assignment on the left is a bijection too, so that $\id_f$ is cartesian; that is $f$ is full and faithful in $\K$.
 This completes the proof. \end{proof}

-Closing this subsection, the following proposition describes the relation between representable nullary restrictions in a hypervirtual double category $\K$ and \emph{absolute left liftings} (as introduced in Section 1 of \cite{Street-Walters78}; or see Section 2.4 of \cite{Weber07}) in its vertical $2$-category $V(\K)$. \begin{proposition} In a hypervirtual double category $\K$ consider the factorisation below.
+Closing this subsection, the following proposition describes the relation between representable nullary restrictions in an augmented virtual double category $\K$ and \emph{absolute left liftings} (as introduced in Section 1 of \cite{Street-Walters78}; or see Section 2.4 of \cite{Weber07}) in its vertical $2$-category $V(\K)$. \begin{proposition} In an augmented virtual double category $\K$ consider the factorisation below.
 The vertical cell $\psi$ defines $j$ as an absolute left lifting of $f$ along $g$ in $V(\K)$ whenever its factorisation $\psi'$ is cartesian in $\K$.
 The converse holds as soon as $\K$ has all cocartesian tabulations.